slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/04-installation.md

 The software will be installed in the `/opt/slipstream` directory and the configuration files will be in `/etc/slipstream`.

+## SSH public/private keys

+The SlipStream™ server uses ssh for secure communication between the orchestrator and user virtual machines.
+By defaults these are the root private and public keys.
+Therefore ensure that these exists, or better generate a separate key pair and use these in the configuration.
+You can find these parameters in the *SlipStream_advanced* configuration section.

+To generate a new key pair you can use:

+    $ ssh-keygen

 ## Start Database

 After this start the database: